Table of Contents

 This started with discovering the difficulties of dismounting tubeless ready tires from my gravel bike in the fall of 2019 and the spring of 2020.
-Changing a tire was not supposed to be a job requiring shop time.
-Tires are a major cause of rolling resistance, and in principle can be repaired and replaced by a user.
+Changing a tire is not supposed to be a job requiring shop time.
+Tires,in principle, can be repaired and replaced by a user.

-Sheldon Brown’s tires page discusses the different kinds of tires including the tubular tire used in racing .
+The Bicycle Technical Information (“BTI” ie Sheldon Brown) tires page discusses the kinds of tires, including the tubular tire used in racing.
 The dominant technology uses clincher tires and inner tubes.
-The page on flat tires summarizes.
+The BTI page on flat tires summarizes.
 This illustration (from a Wikipedia page) shows a tire, tire bead, inner tube, bead channel and hook, in a cross-section view.
 The diagrams and pictures at Bike Gremlin, Bike Touring News and Cycling Tips (below) also illustrate.

-- rim strip, in a central well or valley (as in a tubeless ready wheel);
+- rim tape, in a central well or valley (in a tubeless ready wheel);

 - rim braking surface (on a wheel for a bike with rim brakes);

-- bead core, engaged by the bead hook in the bead channel;
+- bead, laminated to tire casing, engaged by the bead hook in the bead channel;

 - inner tube;